 There are a few principles that I think are worth bearing in mind when it comes to selling a link building campaign:

-- Identify the business goals and how link building will help reach these
+- Identify the business goals and how link building will help influence these

 - Don’t focus on the links, focus on the goals

 - Speak the language of the potential client or your internal stakeholders

 - Identify early what your contact cares about